Visiting Oktoberfest or are you looking for some delicious Oktoberfest food ideas?

 Kids and adults would be asking for more!

-The radi is dipped in salt and eaten with butter and it's a popular beer snack often while served with the Obatzda cheese dip.
+The pink radi is dipped in salt and eaten with butter, and it's a popular beer snack, often while served with the Obatzda cheese dip.

-The Kaiserschmarrn is an Austrian classical dessert with regions serving up their own variations and Oktoberfest visitors seem to love this sweet treat!
+The Kaiserschmarrn is an Austrian classical dessert with regions serving up their variations, and Oktoberfest visitors seem to love this sweet treat!

 The one in the picture below is a blueberry Kaiserschmarrn which is popular in Tyrol, an Austrian region neighboring Bavaria.

-Kassspatzl means cheese Spaetzle and is a well-known apré ski meal in Austria and Germany.
+Kassspatzl means cheese Spaetzle and is a well-known Après ski meal in Austria and Germany.

-We kind of swim in this in the Austrian alps, yet Schwaben in Germany call it their own as well.
+We adore this dish in the Austrian alps, yet Schwaben in Germany call it their own as well.

 Ochs am Spiess is a traditional Oktoberfest delicacy.

-It's a whole ox slowly turned on a stick, smothering over the heat.
+It's a whole ox slowly turned on a stick, smothering in the heat.

 This is a dish you need to try when you are at the Oktoberfest because it's a bit hard to recreate it at home.

-I had to mention the Leberkasssemmel because when you are on a budget and you want something delicious you go for this.
+I had to mention the Leberkassemmel because when you are on a budget, and you want something delicious, you go for this.

 It's a pressed pink meatloaf in a Kaisersemmel sandwiched with a topping of your choices such as pickles, mustard, ketchup, vinegar peppers or mayonnaise.

-The Leberkasssemmel is not a traditional Oktoberfest food in fact, the opposite, people's everyday lunch.
+The Leberkassemmel is not a traditional Oktoberfest food in fact, the opposite, it's people's everyday lunch.
+Yet, you will most definitely see this delicious budget sandwich on the Oktoberfest menu.

-I wasn't going to add Germany's favorite snack, the currywurst, but I had to after having seen it being sold at the Herbsfest in Rosenheim.
+I wasn't going to add Germany's favorite snack, the currywurst, but I had to after having seen it being sold at the Herbsfest in Rosenheim and also at the Oktoberfest in Munich.

 Dampfnudel or Buchteln are stuffed sweet yeast desserts.